Join us at one of our upcoming virtual Graduate School Open House events on Zoom! You'll have the opportunity to learn more

-The four required courses in each sequence are delivered entirely online, through a combination of synchronous (real-time) and asynchronous instruction, enhanced by various interactive Internet-based learning applications.
-Courses are designed and taught by regular WCU faculty.
-In addition to your online coursework, you must fulfill a one-week on-campus field experience.
-That experience, Cullowhee Creativity Camp, is held on the WCU campus in June.
-You can make arrangements to stay on the WCU campus during that week.
+The four required courses in each sequence are delivered online.
+In addition to the online coursework, there is a one-week field experience on campus, Rocket to Creativity, which is held on the WCU campus in June.
+For those students who do not live within commuting distance, arrangements can be made to stay on the WCU campus during that week.

-If the program is completed at the graduate level, you may be able to apply the credits earned to the M.A.Ed. with gifted emphasis.
+If the program is completed at the graduate level, the credits earned may be applied to the M.A.Ed. in special education with a concentration in gifted, creative, and innovative education.
 However, enrollment in the licensure program does not guarantee admission to the graduate school.
+Scholarships are available for the graduate program, including the Sharon Dole Scholarship in Gifted, Creative, and Innovative Education.

 To be considered for admission to the undergraduate AIG licensure program, you must hold or be eligible for a North Carolina license.
 To be considered for the graduate program, you must hold a bachelor’s degree from a regionally accredited institution and a current “A” or “M” level license in any area.

-The program requires 12 student credit hours of study (four courses), which you can complete in four semesters, including summer.
+The program requires 12 student credit hours of study (four courses), that can be completed in 4 consecutive semesters, including summer.
+Rocket to Creativity fulfills the Department of Public Instruction’s field experience requirement.